AlexCue987/konsumers/README.md

         assertEquals(expected, finalDailyAggregates)
 ```

+For a complete working example, refer to `examples/basics/HighAndLowTemperature.kt`.

 This code works, but the daily aggregates are not available until we have consumed the whole sequence.

-Yet we know that we are consuming a time series, the data points are ordered by time, so as soon as we get a data point for Tuesday, we should be able to produce Monday's aggregates.
+Yet we know that we are consuming a time series, which means that the data points are ordered by time.
+As soon as we get a data point for Tuesday, we know that we are done consuming Monday's data.
+As such, we should be able to produce Monday's aggregates.
 This is why we need resetting, which is explained in the next section.

-For a complete working example, refer to `examples/basics/HighAndLowTemperature.kt`.

-#### Resetting 101
+#### Resetting

-In the following example we shall produce daily the same aggregates without grouping by date, using resetting instead.
+In the following example we shall produce the same aggregates using resetting.
 We shall accomplish that in several simple steps.

-First, we shall be just consuming the incoming data as it flows in.
+First, we need to define a consumer for the incoming data.
 The consumer is unaware that it is producing daily aggregates, it just computes high and low temperatures:

 ```kotlin
         val intermediateConsumer = peek<Temperature> { println("Consuming $it") }